ionzero/vouchsafe/README.md

 These tokens can reference other tokens, forming a directed capability graph that can be evaluated offline to determine effective authority.

-Each token includes the issuer’s identity and key, the subject of the trust statement, and an optional purpose - all verifiable offline using standard cryptographic tools.
+Each token includes the issuer's identity and key, the subject of the trust statement, and an optional purpose - all verifiable offline using standard cryptographic tools.
 They are fully compatible with JWT libraries.